Elizabeth ABS Interviewer ACT Region

 Miles ABS Interviewer Tasmania

 I started with the ABS in mid 2007 after responding to an advertisement in the Hobart Mercury for interviewers for the Monthly Population Survey.
 My wife and I retired and moved to Tasmania a few years ago, but after two years I felt I needed to do some part-time work.
 However, I was looking for something which allowed me to get out into the community, provided independence, flexibility but still allowed me to undertake my volunteering and other activities.
 My experience so far has lived up to those expectations.
-I appreciated the initial and follow up training in Adelaide, and I was particularly impressed by the equipment provided by ABS to set up my home office.
-Having experience working in small and large enterprises I have to say that the support provided has been quite outstanding.

 Normally I work one week per month and my workload entails both face to face and telephone interviews.
 The areas that I look after give me a balance of both rural and suburban households, and they provide personal contact with a broad cross section of the community which I have enjoyed.
 In some months I also do follow up interviews which have added another couple of days work in the following week.
 In all cases however, I have found the workload to be quite manageable.